Armada vs. Armada

 Don’t underestimate the damage you can do with a well-placed naval minefield.
 Use them to quickly secure large areas from hovercrafts, particularly early after you take control of the sea.
 Use mines until you are able to produce the proper T2 ships to defend yourself.

-Zeus is the most basic ARM T2 general purpose infantry unit equipped with a lightning rifle.
+Welder is the most basic ARM T2 general purpose infantry unit equipped with a lightning rifle.
 For a reasonable cost you get a bot with a decent armor and high damage output.
-The lightning cannon on Zeus can spread to 2 (nearby) enemy units, dealing 33% bonus damage.
+The lightning cannon on the Welder can spread to 2 (nearby) enemy units, dealing 33% bonus damage.

 Its disadvantages are low speed and short range, however, in combination with Sharpshooters (Snipers) they make up for a very powerful pushing force.